|Jef Roosens 1a992806fa|

 Vieter is a restart of the Pieter project.
 The goal is to create a simple, lightweight self-hostable Arch repository server, paired with a system that periodically builds & publishes select Arch packages.
 This would allow me to build AUR packages (or PKGBUILDs I created myself) "in the cloud" & make sure I never have to compile anything on my own systems, making my updates a lot quicker.

 I chose V as I've been very intrigued by this language for a while now.
 I wanted a fast language that I could code while relaxing, without having to exert too much mental effort & V seemed like the right choice for that.
+Sadly, this didn't quite turn out the way I expected, but I'm sticking with it anyways ;p

 - Arch repository server